How can we empower entrepreneurs to create the sustainable, equitable cities of the future?

 - Identify and share innovative and potentially disruptive technologies that can be applied to address urban community needs.

-- Share important needs and issues identified in cities worldwide.
+- Research and share important needs and issues identified in cities worldwide.

 - Convene communities to discuss and share information and best practices.

-- Survey urban communities to assess conditions with respect to needs, current entrepreneurial solutions, and culture.
+- Assess specific urban communities with respect to needs, current entrepreneurial solutions, and culture.

 The Urban Entrepreneurship Initiative provides unique, tangible benefits to entrepreneurs, communities, incubators, accelerators, and education institutions.